idvorkin/idvorkin.github.io/_d/joy.md

 Increasing the receptivity to Joy

+Joy is fleeting  - that seem to be in the definition Joy is in the present

 TODO Use Lens of Self/Other/Process

-### Safety the precondition for Joy
+### Safety: the precondition for Joy

 - Don't want to look stupid
   - Think about teenagers wanting to look cool
-  - This is why sing in the shower
+  - This is why folks only sing in the shower
 - Don't want to be ripped off
   - Is this a conn?
   - What's your angle for doing this?